For Police Officers and Park Rangers

 - In addition to the requirements listed above for Police Officer:

-- Graduate of a certified Ranger Academy or Washington Basic Law Enforcement Academy
+- Graduate of a certified Ranger or Law Enforcement Academy

 - One year experience in parks, law enforcement or related field